-USA -(Ammoland.com)- In this day and age of high-velocity small bore rifle cartridges that have speeds advertised as almost capable of breaking the space-time continuum, older and slower rounds that while dependable are often shoved aside as being obsolete, and one of those is the venerable .22 Magnum .
+USA -(Ammoland.com)- In this day and age of high-velocity small-bore rifle cartridges that have speeds advertised as almost capable of breaking the space-time continuum, older and slower rounds, while dependable are often shoved aside as being obsolete.
+One of those is the venerable .22 Magnum.

 Developed by in 1959 by Winchester, for their Model 61 pump rifle, the .22 Winchester Magnum, also called .22 WMR or Winchester Magnum Rimfire was a rimfire round that was designed for small game.
 Especially varmints like fox, raccoon, and even coyotes out to 100 yards, without doing a lot of damage to the hides.

-The .22 WMR was very important thirty and forty years ago when fur prices were much higher, but now hunters don’t worry about the pelt damage as much, and in the last sixty years dozens of new rounds have been introduced that are much faster, but also much more destructive than the .22 Magnum.
+The .22 WMR was very important thirty and forty years ago when fur prices were much higher, but now hunters don’t worry about the pelt damage as much.
+In the last sixty years, dozens of new rounds have been introduced that are much faster, but also much more destructive than the .22 Magnum.
 So what does the little rimfire round offer in this day and age?

-While the .22 WMR Magnum might not be the fastest and most glamorous round out there it does make a very decent all-around survival and personal round in a rifle.
+While the .22 WMR Magnum might not be the fastest and most glamorous round out there it does make a very decent all-around survival round in a rifle.

 So why would someone want a .22 Magnum when you could instead choose something like a .223 or a round reasonably similar?
 One of the reasons to have a survival round is that you want to be able to shoot game with it and that includes small-game, and while you might get some bloodshot meat on a squirrel or a rabbit with the .22 Magnum, that cannot compare to the damage of a higher velocity .223.